open-watcom/open-watcom-v2/README.md

 Other general Discord server for "Open Watcom" exists [invite link](https://discord.gg/5WexPNn).
 It is mainly for older versions of Open Watcom.

-[`Oficial OpenWatcom site`](https://openwatcom.org) is down for long time, it looks like it is dead.
+[`Oficial OpenWatcom site`](https://openwatcom.org) only WEB site is up, all other services (bugzilla, Wiki, News server, Perforce) is down for long time, it looks like it is dead.

 Source Tree Layout
 ------------------